-B. pertussis, the most common pathogen in the group, can be found along the respiratory tract in human beings where it is responsible for Pertussis or whooping cough.
+B. pertussis, the most common pathogen in the group, can be found along the respiratory tract in human beings where it's responsible for pertussis or whooping cough.
 Other species, like Bordetella bronchiseptica and Bordetella avium can be found in the respiratory of animals and also cause diseases.

 As mentioned, there are many Betaproteobacteria that can be found in terrestrial and aquatic habitats where they exist as free-living bacteria.
 Aside from phototrophs, which can also be found in soil and some aquatic habitats, other free-living species exist as chemolithotrophs, methylotrophs, and chemoorganotrophs.

 Some of the species capable of chemolithotrophic growth include Hydrogenophaga flava, Variovorax paradoxus, and Acidovorax facilis.
 They can be found in several habitats including glacier mud, farm soil, and water, plant roots, as well as some habitats with heavy metals.
 Many other soil and aquatic species can be found in the genera Achromobacter, Spirillum, and Alcaligenes.

 * Thiocacillus species are thermophilic acidophiles and therefore can be found in habitats with high temperatures and low pH.
 They are also strict aerobes and survive by oxidizing Iron and sulfur.
 They can be found in a number of habits including sewage lagoons, digestion tanks, marine sediments, and abandoned mines, etc.